-- 1.) key distribution how to have secure communications in general without having to trust a KDC with your key - 2.) digital signatures how to verify a message comes intact from the claimed sender a public-key, which may be known by anybody, and can be used to encrypt messages, and verify signatures a private-key, known only to the recipient, used to decrypt messages, and sign (create) signatures.
+- 1.) key distribution how to have secure communications in general without having to trust a KDC with your key - 2.) digital signatures how to verify a message comes intact from the claimed sender is asymmetric because those who encrypt messages or verify signatures cannot decrypt messages or create signatures